 Welcome to Year 3

-The year 3 teachers would like to welcome all of our year 3 children back to school and hope you all had a great holiday!
+The year 3 teachers would like to welcome all of our year 3 children back to school.
+What an exciting and busy half term we have lined up!

 This half term in English, we will be beginning our narrative immersion with David Weisner’s book Tuesday.
 The book gives us an exciting opportunity to develop role play and encourage the children to write in a number of genres.
 The children will act out scenarios connected with the story and we will use drama conventions such as freeze frame, children in role, teacher in role, hot seating and role on the wall.
 We will look at descriptions of characters and settings; persuasive posters; instructions and reports from the point of view of a detective.
 We will also be focussing on sentence formation using adjectives, verbs and similes.
 Spellings as always will be integral to our unit of work and will be reinforced in specific lessons and during shared and guided write.